revaturelabs/interviewquestions/InterviewSpecificQuestions/Python/Python_Interview_Ques.md

 ---

-192.Consider you want to extract all the behaviors from one class to another class which concept will be useful for this and explain with an example?
+192. Consider you want to extract all the behaviours from one class to another class.
+Which concept will be useful for this and explain with an example?

 ![Medium](https://github.com/revaturelabs/interviewquestions/blob/dev/ComplexityTags/Medium%20(2).svg)

 <details><summary><b>Show Answer </b></summary>
 <blockquote>

-- For that We can use the inheritance concepts.
+- For that, we can use the inheritance concepts.
-- A class can inherit attributes and behavior methods from another class, called the superclass.
+- A class can inherit attributes and behaviour methods from another class, called the superclass.
 A class that inherits from a superclass is called a subclass, also called heir class or child class.
 Inheritance allows us to define a class that takes all the functionality from the parent class and allows us to add more.

 ```python
 class Animals(object):